albertopoljak/MC-Fart-Mic/README.md

 Any sort of contribution/discussion is welcome - see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

+#### Development notes

+Layout files are generated with Qt designer, to use first install development dependencies:

+    $ pipenv install --dev

+Then either run designer manually or run from premade script entry with:

+    $ pipenv run designer

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.